What Are Number Bases? Binary, Decimal, Hex & Beyond

 int hex = 0xFF; // 255Real-World Applications

-chmod 755 sets read/write/execute for owner, read/execute for everyone else.
+chmod 755 sets read/write/execute for the owner and read/execute for group and others.
 Each digit encodes 3 permission bits.

-Debuggers and system tools show addresses like 0x7FFE1234ABCD.
-Hex is compact and aligns with byte boundaries.
+Debuggers and system tools show addresses like 0x7FFE1234ABCD because hex is compact and lines up with byte boundaries.

-URL shorteners encode large numeric IDs in base-36 or base-62 to produce compact strings like dQw4w9W.
+URL shorteners encode large numeric IDs into compact strings such as dQw4w9W.

 Convert Between Any Number Base

-Use our free Base Converter tool to instantly convert numbers between binary, octal, decimal, hexadecimal, and any base from 2 to 36 — right in your browser.
+Use our free Base Converter tool to convert numbers between binary, octal, decimal, hexadecimal, and any base from 2 to 36 right in your browser.

 - Knuth, D.E.
 (1997).
 The Art of Computer Programming, Volume 2: Seminumerical Algorithms.
 Chapter 4.1: Positional Number Systems.
 Addison-Wesley Professional.